-EPSCoR program funding is offered by six federal agencies.
-South Carolina is eligible for support through four of those federal agencies.
+EPSCoR program funding is offered by five federal agencies, and South Carolina is eligible for support from all all of these agencies.

 The mission of National Science Foundation (NSF) Experimental Program to Stimulate Competitive Research (NSF EPSCoR) is to advance excellence in science and engineering research and education in order to achieve sustainable increases in research, education, and training capacity and competitiveness that will enable EPSCoR jurisdictions to have increased engagement in areas supported by the NSF.
 The National Science Foundation supports EPSCoR projects within South Carolina through the Research Infrastructure Improvement Grant program and Co-Funding.

 The Department of Defense Established Programs to Stimulate Competitive Research (DEPSCoR)'s objectives are to 1) enhance the capabilities of institutions of higher education (IHE) in eligible states and territories (states/territories) to develop, plan, and execute science and engineering (S&E) research that is relevant to the mission of the DoD and competitive under the peer-review systems used for awarding Federal research assistance; 2) increase the number of university researchers in eligible states/territories capable of performing S&E research responsive to the needs of the DoD; and 3) increase the probability of long-term growth in the competitively awarded financial assistance that IHE in eligible states/territories receive from the Federal Government for S&E research.